Sohail-crdriod/devops-handson/Readme.md

 - Creating the `exam` project structure shows container-like isolation , everything is packaged together and reproducible.

 Assignment process :-
+1.)
 So firstly i used mkdir exam command  to create a directory named exam in my home directory.
-Then use cd command to change the directory to exam in terminal ( cd exam ).
+Then used cd command to change the directory to exam in terminal ( cd exam ).
+2.)
 I used nano Readme.md command to create and edit the Readme.md file.
-After that, in the same directory , i used nano script.sh command to create a file name script.sh
+After that, in the same directory , 3.) i used nano script.sh command to create a file name script.sh and used chmod +x script.sh command to make the script executable and 5.) used ./script.sh > script.log to execute the file.
+6.)
+Then i created a repo in github with the name devops-handson with no read.md file (since we already going to push one) and used git init and git remote add origin https://github.com/Sohail-crdriod/devops-handson.git to initialize it.
+7.)
+Then i used git checkout -b feature to create  branch named feature . git add Readme.md script.sh script.log and git commit -m "Added Readme, script.sh, and script.log" commands were used to commit all three files to the repo.
+Then i used git push -u origin feature command to push it to the repo.